StewAlexander-com/NetVendor/README.md

 - **Security**: Understanding what exists in your network is essential for security
 - **Asset Management**: Easy identification of vendor devices
 - **Network Visibility**: Clear visualization of device distribution
+- **Port Analysis**: Detailed insights into port utilization and device connections
 - **Change Tracking**: Benchmark your network to easily see changes
 - **Efficiency**: Fast processing with progress tracking
 - **Organization**: All output files are neatly organized